 I am a yoga teacher and yoga therapist based in Shortlands, Bromley.

-I offer small group yoga classes and yoga therapy in Bromley.
+I offer small group yoga classes and one-to-one yoga therapy.
 Classes are small (max 8 people), friendly, and take place in my boutique home studio in Shortlands.

 With an education and career in psychology and mental health, I have a particular interest in yoga as a therapeutic tool for mental health, especially conditions such as anxiety, trauma and PTSD.
 Yoga is soothing for the nervous system and body, and calming for the mind.
 A regular practice can significantly help mental health and lead to improvements in areas such as stress, anxiety, depression, trauma/PTSD, bereavement, and insomnia.

 As well as teaching from my studio in Shortlands near Beckenham, I also teach a trauma informed yoga class with the charity One in Four.
 I teach the first team at Bromley FC, and a weekly yoga class at Breeze Yoga in Beckenham.
 If you are interested in me teaching at your workplace or community group please feel free to get in touch.